bepronetwork/web-network/README.md

 </h2>

 <h3 align="center">
-  A tool to attach in Git Protocol Centralized SDKs to create incentives for developers to decentralize development in a liquid and scalable manner.
+  A tool to attach in Git Protocol Centralized SDKs to create incentives for developers to decentralize development in a liquid and scalable manner. learn more [about](https://bepronetwork.medium.com/what-is-bepro-network-6ec4054d2020).
 </h3>

 <p align="center">
   <a href="#2-getting-started">Getting Started</a> •
   <a href="#3-environment-configuration">Enviroment</a> •
   <a href="#4-running">Running</a> •
-  <a href="#7-contributing">Contributing</a> •
+  <a href="#5-contributing">Contributing</a> •
-  <a href="#8-join-the-community">Community</a>
+  <a href="#6-join-the-community">Community</a>
 </p>

 ---